Skip to Main Content

 7. Library workshops, like the periodic 'Research 101' or Zotero workshops, can help you gain skills that make tackling assignments or research projects easier.

-• Narrow your search results using filters (ex: peer review status, date, and language).
+• Narrow your search results using filters (ex: peer review status, date, and format).

-• Save and export records to email or citation management software.
+• Save and export records to email or citation management software, or save searches.

 • Saved records, saved searches, and search history.